Mauin/RxFingerprint/README.md

 After successful authentication or a recoverable error (e.g. the sensor could not read the fingerprint clearly) `onNext` will be called.
 You can check the result if the authentication was successful.
 In the case of a recoverable error it provides the error message.

-By unsubscribing from the Subscription, the fingerprint sensor will be disabled again with no result.
+By disposing the `Disposable`, the fingerprint sensor will be disabled again with no result.

 ### Encryption-and-decryption